 hostheader.
 This is quite common for servers that are hosting several virtual hosts.

 hostheader in the headers editor to test for virtual hosts.
-Other option is to alter system's
+Another option is to alter the system's

 hostsfile to create a mapping but this usually requires administrative privileges.
-In ARC, however, recommended way of doing this is to define own hosts rules that maps parts of your URL to some other value, but keeps the original URL to generate a host header when connecting to a server.
+In ARC, however, recommended way of doing this is to define custom host rules that map parts of your URL to some other value but keep the original URL to generate a host header when connecting to a server.

 host.comyou would be connecting to

-127.0.0(local host).
-However, when the HTTP message is constructed, the original URL value is used to set a value for
+127.0.0(localhost).
+However, when the HTTP message is constructed, the original URL value is used to set a value for the

 hostheader which in this example will be

-fromfiled enter the part of the URL that should be replaced with another value.
-It doesn't have to be a host name only.
+fromfield enter the part of the URL that should be replaced with another value.
+It doesn't have to be a hostname only.
 It can be a full URL or a part of it.

 http://127.0.0.1.
 Notice that we are not only changing the host but also the scheme.

 https://host.com/index.htmlURL against defined rules.
-The result shows that expected result is
+The result shows that the expected result is